DEFRA/water-abstraction-team/coding_conventions.md

 ### Top of test.js files

 We have a different convention for the top of our `*.test.js` files.
 The groupings are different and we make use of comments to identify them.
 Excluding the external test framework dependencies, groups are still listed alphabetically and separated by a new line.
+Destructured functions are also listed alphabetically with the exception of **Lab**.
+Those we extract in hierarchical order.

 - `use strict` as first statement
 - test frameworks